Bar income management

 For staters, what is a Profit and Loss Statement exactly?
-A Profit and Loss Statement (or income statement) summarizes revenues, costs, and expenses incurred during a specific period of time.
-Profit and Loss Statements allow bar and restaurant operators to understand their net profit or loss.
+A Profit and Loss Statement (or income statement) summarizes company revenues, costs, and expenses incurred during a specific period of time.
+Profit and Loss Statements allow bar and restaurant operators to understand their net earnings or loss.

 Let’s breakdown a few of the key metrics that you’ll determine with this guide below…